Loading

 Date: 26-27 September 2024

-Venue: Hong Kong Academy of Medicine Jockey Club Building
+Venue: Function Room 1, Hong Kong Academy of Medicine Jockey Club Building

 Format: Interactive Workshop